 - agreeing to register with local authorities, and

-- consenting to being searched at any time without a California search warrant.
+- consenting to be searched at any time without a California search warrant.

-- 2. What happens, in general, at a lifer hearing?
+- 2. What happens at a lifer hearing?

 - 3. What is the California Board of Parole Hearings?